ganeti/ganeti/man/gnt-instance.rst

 the allocator will select nodes for this instance automatically, so you don't need to pass them with the ``-n`` option.
 For more information please refer to the instance allocator documentation.

+The ``-g (--node-group)`` option can be used to create the instance in a particular node group, specified by name.

 The ``-t (--disk-template)`` options specifies the disk layout type for the instance.
 If no disk template is specified, the default disk